No Dogs Available

 What are “Dogs Like Chili?”

 “Dogs Like Chili” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Rescue dog from Alabama.
 Super sweet, loving and wants to learn.
 Incredibly intelligent & loyal.
 Calmer than a typical border collie, yet still very intense when playing it mimicking work.”